True Life Tips

 Replace the habit with something specific

-It is hard to quit a habit if the replacement is vague.
-“Use my phone less” is not a plan.
+Quitting a habit is harder when the replacement is vague.
+“Use my phone less” is a wish.
 “When I want to scroll after dinner, I’ll take a ten-minute walk” is a plan.

 Try replacing scrolling with:

 Choose replacements that fit the same need.
-If you scroll because you are lonely, a chore will not help much.
-A real message to a friend might.
+If you scroll because you are lonely, a chore may miss the real need.
+A real message to a friend might help.

 Clean up your feed

-Unfollow or mute accounts that regularly leave you angry, inferior, distracted, or tense.
+Unfollow or mute accounts that regularly leave you angry or inferior.
+Do the same with accounts that leave you distracted or tense.
 Follow fewer accounts overall.
 A calmer feed makes accidental scrolling less powerful.

 Also remember that using social media intentionally can support friendship.
-If you want to maintain friendships after busy life changes, use it to start real conversations, not only to watch other people’s lives from a distance.
+If you want to maintain friendships after busy life changes, use it to start real conversations.
+Passive watching from a distance should be a smaller part of the habit.

 Protect bedtime

 Scrolling before bed can stretch the night without making you feel rested.
-Set a phone curfew, charge the phone away from the bed, or replace the last ten minutes with reading, journaling, or quiet music.
+Set a phone curfew or charge the phone away from the bed.
+Replace the last ten minutes with reading, journaling, or quiet music.

-If you slip, do not turn it into a failure story.
-Just restart the next night.
+If you slip, treat it as a reset.
+Restart the next night.

 Start with one boundary today